Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Bounds on barycentric coordinates

-\begin{remark} In \cite{IK_original}, Izhboldin and Kurliandchik determine the unique optimal solution of both $\IK^n(x_n)$ and $\IK^n(x_1 \cdots x_n)$.
-First, they determine the (unique) optimal solution of $\IK^n(x_1 \cdots x_n)$ and then show that this is also the unique optimal solution of $\IK^n(x_n)$ in the following way.
-Let $y$ be the optimal solution of $\IK^n(x_1 \cdots x_n)$; we know from the proof of Lemma~\ref{i_and_k} that $y$ attains all the product-sum inequalities with equality.
+\begin{remark} One can see that Theorem~\ref{thm_single_low} solves $\IK^n(x_i)$ for every $i \in \{1, \ldots, n\}$.
+In \cite{IK_original}, there is an alternative approach to solve $\IK^n(x_n)$.
+First, Izhboldin and Kurliandchik determine the unique optimal solution of $\IK^n(x_1 \cdots x_n)$ and then show that this is also the unique optimal solution of $\IK^n(x_n)$ in the following way.
+Let $y$ be the optimal solution of $\IK^n(x_1 \cdots x_n)$.
+We know from the proof of Lemma~\ref{i_and_k} that $y$ attains all the product-sum inequalities with equality.
 Let $x$ be an arbitrary element of $\Chi^n$.
-We have
+Thus, taking into account $\PS(n-1)$ for $x$, we have

 Thus, $x_n \ge y_n$, which shows that $y$ is also an optimal solution of $\IK^n(x_n)$.
 Furthermore, $y$ is the unique optimal solution of $\IK^n(x_n)$, because if $x \in \Chi^n$ minimizes $x_n$, then all inequalities in \eqref{ik_rem} are attained with equality.
-Consequently, $x$ is an optimal solution of $\IK^n(x_1 \ldots x_n)$ and by this coincides with y. \end{remark}
+Consequently, $x$ is an optimal solution of $\IK^n(x_1 \ldots x_n)$ and by this coincides with $y$. \end{remark}